-- idx The index of this profile, numbering each on in the file starting from 1. - name The name of the profile. - accession The optional accession of the profile, or "-" if there is none. - nseq The number of sequences that the profile was estimated from. - eff\nseq The effective number of sequences that the profile was estimated from, after HMMER applied an effective sequence number calculation such as the default entropy weighting. - M The length of the model in consensus residues (match states). - relent Mean relative entropy per match state, in bits.
+idx The index of this profile, numbering each profile in the file starting from 1.

+name The name of the profile.

+accession The optional accession of the profile, or "-" if there is none.

+nseq The number of sequences that the profile was estimated from.

+The effective number of sequences that the profile was estimated from, after HMMER applied an effective sequence number calculation such as the default entropy weighting.

+M The length of the model in consensus residues (match states).

+relent Mean relative entropy per match state, in bits.
 This is the expected (mean) score per consensus position.
-This is what the default entropy-weighting method for effective sequence number estimation focuses on, so for default HMMER3 models, you expect this value to reflect the default target for entropy-weighting. - info Mean information content per match state, in bits.
+This is what the default entropy-weighting method for effective sequence number estimation focuses on, so for default HMMER3 models, you expect this value to reflect the default target for entropy-weighting.

+info Mean information content per match state, in bits.
 Probably not useful.
-Information content is a slightly different calculation than relative entropy. - p relE Mean positional relative entropy, in bits.
-This is a fancier version of the per-match-state relative entropy, taking into account the transition (insertion/deletion) probabilities; it may be a more accurate estimation of the average score contributed per model consensus position. - COMPKL Kullback-Leibler distance between the model's overall average residue composition and the default background frequency distribution.
+Information content is a slightly different calculation than relative entropy.

+P rele Mean positional relative entropy, in bits.
+This is a fancier version of the per-match-state relative entropy, taking into account the transition (insertion/deletion) probabilities; it may be a more accurate estimation of the average score contributed per model consensus position.

+frequency distribution to the average composition of the profile's consensus match states, in bits.
 The higher this number, the more biased the residue composition of the profile is.
 Highly biased profiles can slow the HMMER3 acceleration pipeline, by causing too many nonhomologous sequences to pass the filters.